 Learn the security techniques used by the Internet’s most skilled professionals.
-CYBRScore Security Essentials, which includes 19 hands-on labs, will prepare you with the essential principles of network security and risk management.
+This Security Essentials lab bundle, which includes 19 distinct, hands-on labs, will prepare you with the essential principles of network security and risk management.

-This Lab Bundle is designed to align to CompTIA’s Security+ certification — Course 446, CompTIA Security+ Certification Exam Preparation.
+This lab bundle is designed to align to the learning objectives found in CompTIA’s Security+ certification — Course 446, CompTIA Security+ Certification Training.

 Students will become familiar with the Business Continuity Plan (BCP), Business Impact Assessment (BIA) and Disaster Recovery Plan (DRP).
 During the course of the lab, students will perform a gap analysis on the provided BCP, BIAs and DRP, and make the necessary fixes to those documents.
 After revising the previous documents the students will create a test for the covered assets, procedures and personnel.